 Many teens try

 alcohol, tobacco, or drugs.
 Some teens try these substances only a few times and stop.
 Others can't control

 their urges or cravings for them.
-This is substance abuse.
+This is a substance use problem.

 may try a number of substances, including cigarettes, alcohol, household